1989 Japanese Grand Prix: Race report

-Senna finally caught Prost on lap 40 (Prost had deliberately eased his pace, allowing Senna to follow him closely in his slipstream for the corners, at the expense of forcing Senna to use up his fresher tyres), and for the next five laps the gap between the two remained at approximately one second as the two McLaren drivers tried to position themselves tactically.
+Senna finally caught Prost on lap 40, and for the next five laps the gap between the two remained at approximately one second as the two McLaren drivers tried to position themselves tactically.
 Prost had greater top speed on the straights, while Senna's high-downforce settings gave him the advantage through the corners.
 On lap 47 Senna used his greater cornering speed to make sure that he remained close behind Prost's car through the challenging, double-apex Spoon Corner.
 This put Senna's car directly in the aerodynamic tow from the leading McLaren, negating much of Prost's straight line advantage.
 Through the infamous 130R, ultra high-speed, left curve, Senna cut Prost's lead still further, putting his MP4/5 only two car lengths behind his rival.

 The next corner after 130R is the chicane, the second-slowest corner on the circuit.
-As Prost began to brake for the corner Senna dived alongside, but Prost saw the move in his mirrors and moved his car across the track to block his path (Prost had told team boss Ron Dennis before the race that in the past he had left the door open if Senna challenged so as not to take both team cars out, but he would not be leaving the door open on this day).
-Neither driver was willing to back down and the two collided just before the apex of the turn.
-With their wheels locked and their engines stalled, the two cars slid to a halt in the mouth of the partially blocked chicane escape road.
+As Prost began to brake for the corner Senna tried to dive inside but never came alongside, his front wheels always remaining behind those of Prost.
+Prost's car even helped to stop Senna, or Senna pushed Prost.
+With their wheels locked and their engines stalled, the two cars came to a halt at the mouth of the partially blocked chicane escape road, thus having missed the chicane entry.
 As the vehicles were directly in the line of any possible out of control cars, the marshals hurried to clear them.
-While Prost unbuckled his belts and left his car (thinking this race was over and the World Championship finally settled in his favour), Senna gestured to the marshals to push his down the escape road.
+While Prost unbuckled his belts and left his car in neutral to be removed, Senna gestured to the marshals to push him down the escape road.
 As the McLaren was pushed forward, Senna used the forward motion to restart his engine, and after it fired he immediately accelerated down the escape road, weaving between the temporary chicane bollards arranged in the roadway.